Friday, December 20, 2019

 No, not forgotten.
 Deliberately vanished.
 Beaten down.
 Crushed into the past.
 Erased by the brain-spike's neurophage enzymes which had guaranteed the destruction of protein matrix memories.
 Or so she thought.
 So she thought.

-Thecla clutched her hands to her head.
+Tlecha clutched her hands to her head.
 "No!
 I've got to keep it together!"

 Tlecha sat on the ground.
 On some level she knew Gormin would be angry at her loss of control, but there was nothing for that now.
 Her thoughts came in a rush of pieces.

-Those who displeased the Omnicognate were sometimes deliberately infected with the Mind Plague and dropped into the Pit, to live out the remainder of their lives in a permanent, inescapable nightmare.
+Those who displeased the Omnicognant were sometimes deliberately infected with the Mind Plague and dropped into the Pit, to live out the remainder of their lives in a permanent, inescapable nightmare.
 The Plague was distilled from some psychedelic algae from another world.

 The Thought Pit.
 The Plague Prisons.
 It was all coming back now.
 The darkness and total aloneness, and smell.
 Oh, the smell.
 The smell of the prisoners who'd died in their nightmares and simply been left to fester.
 It was this smell that triggered the memory.

 Being sentenced to the Thought Pit was literally the worst thing imaginable.
 Prisoners served every moment of their brief sentence, both waking and sleeping, facing that which terrified them most.
-She'd known friends of hers who would beg to be sent to the slave worlds rather than be sent to the Thought-Pit once they had earned the ire of the Omnicognate.
+She'd known friends of hers who would beg to be sent to the slave worlds rather than be sent to the Thought-Pit once they had earned the ire of the Omnicognant.

 She shook her head again and again and again.
 "I'm going insane!"